THINGS TO DO IN Adelaide for free Or on the cheap

 Running down the centre is King William Street, which joins South and North Terrace.
 Trams run along King William St, so if you get lost, you can easily make your way back to the trams and orient yourself.
 For this reason, staying along this main street or nearby is a good choice.

 Designed by Colonel William Light, he is the guy on the statue of him on the hill in North Adelaide.
 The city was developed by free settlers who were cashed up enough to support the grand architectural style we see today.

 One benefit of this planned city is the space.
 Adelaide has several hire scooter services, and unlike in Sydney, where this would cause complete chaos, the wide footpaths make this work well.
-In fact, in 2021, Adelaide was named the third most liveable city in the world by The Economist, and we quickly came to see why.
+In fact, in 2021, The Economist named Adelaide the third most liveable city in the world, and we quickly came to see why.

 Book an Adelaide Greeter and Get a Local’s View

 After a couple of brief email exchanges, we agreed to meet nice and early on Sunday morning, our second day in the city, and took a 2-hour stroll around Adelaide’s main sites.
-Anne shared some of the histories of the city, pointed out some cafes and restaurants to try during our visit, and taught us how to use the local free bus service.
+Anne shared some of the history of the city, pointed out some cafes we should return to and restaurants to try during our visit.
+Most importantly, she taught us how to use the local free bus service.